Jyou965/ERC-20_token_crowdsale/README.md

 ---

 ## Contributors
-Jackie You, Jamal Rizvi and Clare Collity with the support of UC Berkeley FinTech Boot Camp Staff
+Jackie You, Jamal Rizvi and Clare Collity